seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 Most developers working on a Kentico Xperience application won't only work in C# files or Razor Views - we tend to have responsibilities for all areas of content presentation.
-Separating Views into their own folder creates an artifical barrier that doesn't align with developer workloads.
+Separating Views into their own folder creates an artificial barrier that doesn't align with developer workloads.

 **Why?**